Emma Warren MA (Psychodynamic Counselling); MBACP

 Areas of counselling I deal with

-£50 per session (payable either in cash or by advance bank transfer)
+£50 per session - for individuals (payable either in cash or by advance bank transfer)

 Concessions may be available depending on personal circumstances